Ambrosia psilostachya: Description

 Ambrosia psilostachya is an erect perennial herb growing a slender, branching, straw-colored stem to a maximum height near two meters, but more often remaining under one meter tall.
 Leaves are up to 12 centimeters long and vary in shape from lance-shaped to nearly oval, and they are divided into many narrow, pointed lobes.
 The stem and leaves are hairy.

 The top of the stem is occupied by an inflorescence which is usually a spike.
 The species is monoecious, and the inflorescence is composed of staminate (male) flower heads with the pistillate heads located below and in the axils of leaves.
 This bloom period is from June through November.

 The pistillate heads yield fruits which are achenes located within oval-shaped greenish-brown burs about half a centimeter long.
 The burs are hairy and sometimes spiny.
 The plant reproduces by seed and by sprouting up from a creeping rhizome-like root system.

 Ecology

-Ambrosia psilostachya is a host plant for the caterpillars of Bucculatrix transversata, Cosmopterix opulenta, Exaeretia gracilis, Gnorimoschema saphirinella, Schinia sexplagiata; the beetles Zygogramma disrupta, Zygogramma suturalis; and the grasshopper Spharagemon collare.
+Ambrosia psilostachya is a host plant for the caterpillars of Bucculatrix transversata, Cosmopterix opulenta, Exaeretia gracilis, Gnorimoschema saphirinella, Schinia sexplagiata; the beetles Calligrapha disrupta, Calligrapha suturalis; and the grasshopper Spharagemon collare.